-In 1899, Woody Headspeth was considered the "fastest colored rider in the county," except for the Major [Marshall W. Taylor], according to the article "Woody Headspeth has secured..." in the column "Spokes from a wheel" in the Recorder (Indianapolis, IN), 10/21/1899, p.2.
-He had raced in Chicago at the Ravenswood track, where he came in 3rd.
-He also had ridden in the bicycle races held at the Colored Fair in Lexington, KY, and always finished 1st, and he rode at the Newby Oval in Indianapolis, IN.
+In 1899, Woody Headspeth was considered the "fastest colored rider in the country," except for the Major, [Marshall W. Taylor], according to the article "Woody Headspeth has secured..." in the column "Spokes from a wheel" in the Recorder (Indianapolis, IN), 10/21/1899, p.
+2. He had raced once in Chicago at the Ravenswood track, where he came in third.
+He also had ridden in the bicycle races held at the Colored Fair in Lexington, KY, and always finished first, and he rode at the Newby Oval in Indianapolis, IN.
 Headspeth's fastest times in 1899 were the mile at 1.493-5, and the two mile at 3.39 flat with his teammate Jack Robinson.
-The year 1899 was also when Woody Headspeth married Winnie Partee, daughter of Samuel Partee and Charity Dotson Partee, on March 18, 1899, in Marion County [Indianapolis], IN; and Woody's birth location is given as Kentucky on the marriage certificate along with the birth year 1880, and his father's name, Frank "Hedgepath" [source: Indiana Select Marriages, 1790-1992, FHL Film Number 413541 & 499380].
+The year 1899 was also when Woody Headspeth married Winnie Partee, daughter of Samuel Partee and Charity Dotson Partee, on March 18 in Marion County [Indianapolis], IN.
+Woody's birth location is given as Kentucky on the marriage certificate along with the birth year 1880, as well as his father's name, Frank "Hedgepath" [source: Indiana Select Marriages, 1790-1992, FHL Film Number 413541 & 499380].

-Woody Headspeth was still a young man; his birth is given as March 1882 in Kentucky in the 1900 U.S. Census, but also given as June 14, 1881, born in Indianapolis, IN, according to his U.S. Passport Application dated September 14, 1905.
-There is other conflicting information on the various passports of Woody Headspeth.
-In 1905, he was already living in Paris, France when he submitted his passport application to the U.S. Embassy in France.
-On his application, Woody Headspeth has bicycle rider as his occupation; he gave Paris, France as his temporary residence, and Indianapolis, IN, as his permanent address; and he was requesting a passport from the U.S. Embassy for travel in Russia.
-In 1908, Woody Headspeth submitted another U.S. Passport Application to the American Embassy in Paris, France; his occupation was listed as professional cyclist; his birthday is given as June 15, 1881; and again he was seeking the passport to travel to Russia [application dated March 2, 1908].
+Woody Headspeth was still a young man; his birth, according to the 1900 U.S. Census, took place in March 1882 in Kentucky, but according to his U.S. Passport Application dated September 14, 1905, he was born June 14, 1881, in Indianapolis, IN.
+There is other conflicting information on other passports belonging to Woody Headspeth.
+In 1905, he was already living in Paris, France, when he submitted his passport application to the U.S. Embassy there.
+On his application, he lists bicycle rider as his occupation, Paris, France as his temporary residence, and Indianapolis, IN, as his permanent address; he was requesting a passport from the U.S. Embassy for travel to Russia.
+In 1908, Woody Headspeth submitted another U.S. Passport Application to the American Embassy in Paris, France; his occupation was listed as professional cyclist; his birthday as June 15, 1881; and again he was seeking the passport to travel to Russia [application dated March 2, 1908].
 There was a fourth U.S. Passport Application, dated June 22, 1921.
-The name is spelled Woody "Hedspath," son of Frank "Hedspath" who was born in "Levenon, KY" [Lebanon, KY] and was deceased.
+The name on that application is spelled Woody "Hedspath," son of Frank "Hedspath" who was born in "Levenon, KY" [Lebanon, KY] and was deceased.
 Woody's birth date is given as June 15, 1884.
-According to the application, Woody Headspeth had visited the U.S. in 1904 and still gave Paris, France as his temporary address at 30 rue Nollet, and his permanent address was Indianapolis, IN.
+According to the application, Woody Headspeth had visited the U.S. in 1904 and still gave Paris, France, as his temporary address at 30 rue Nollet, and his permanent address as Indianapolis, IN.
 His occupation was bicycle racing and he intended to visit several other European countries.
-According to his 1921 application, his previous passport (the third application) had been granted by the American Embassy in Berlin, Germany on September 3, 1903.
-The date may be a typo; Woody Headspeth had applied for an emergency passport in Berlin, Germany on September 3, 1913.
-According to that application, Woody Headspeth was a "bicycle-rider" and with no passport, "which I have left at home."
-His permanent residence was Indianapolis, IN, and it was stated that he had last left the U.S. in April of 1908 and was at the present temporarily sojourning in Berlin, Germany.
+According to his 1921 application, his previous passport (the third application) had been granted by the American Embassy in Berlin, Germany, on September 3, 1903.
+The date may be a typo; Woody Headspeth had applied for an emergency passport in Berlin, Germany, on September 3, 1913.
+According to that application, Woody Headspeth was a "bicycle-rider" with no passport, "which I have left at home."
+His permanent residence was Indianapolis, IN; He stated he had last left the U.S. in April of 1908 and was at present temporarily sojourning in Berlin, Germany.
 He wanted the passport to travel to Russia on business.
 Accompanying the application was a certificate that Woody Headspeth was a professional cyclist who was a member of the National Cycling Association of the United States.

 Subjects: Migration North, Migration Outside the U.S. and Canada, Tuberculosis: Care and Deaths, Bicycles, Cyclist, Cycling, Wheelmen